 Section 11 provides guidance on handling the sensitive communications with individuals and their families/carers which is required throughout the BASRiS process.

-There are nine annexes (A to I) which provide a range of background information and practical resources.
+Annexes (A to I) provide a range of background information and practical resources.
 These are signposted at relevant points in the body of the guidance.
 Annex B contains resources designed to help in reaching a clinical judgement as to whether an individual meets the Scottish definition of terminal illness.
 Annex C contains some case-based worked examples of how the definition would apply to different individuals.

-No. In deciding whether an individual meets the criteria for BASRiS clinical decisions should focus on the individual’s symptoms, clinical indicators and whether the individual requires expedited access to benefits, and not possible causes of these.
+No. In deciding whether an individual meets the criteria for BASRiS clinical decisions should focus on the individual’s symptoms, clinical indicators and whether the individual meets the terminal illness definition and requires expedited access to benefits, and not the possible causes of these.

 Frailty cannot be considered on its own for this purpose.
 Therefore, frailty with one or more co-morbid progressive diseases, would be required to satisfy the legislative requirements.